wingolab/wingolab.github.io/_posts/2015-04-01-perl-error-handling.markdown

 Lots of people like `Try::Tiny`, which is fine.
 I have used the following approach that I got from a book, somewhere in the back I think, but also has been written about by others (see refs below).
-Basically, you just put the thing that might fail in an eval block, as per usual,  and inspect the return value and not don't necessarily depend on `$@` to have the right error since it can be clobbered sometimes.
+Basically, you just put the thing that might fail in an eval block, as per usual, and inspect the return value (without necessarily depend on `$@` to have the right error since it can be clobbered sometimes).

     eval {